sonalika-roy/azure-docs/articles/event-grid/event-grid-dotnet-get-started-with-pull-delivery.md

 7. Run the program and wait for the confirmation message.

     ```bash
-    A batch of 3 messages has been published to the queue
+    An event has been published to the topic
     ```

     > [!IMPORTANT]